Do you need equipment to run your business? If so, you might consider equipment leasing as a way to finance your equipment.

 You might think of leasing as something you do when you need space.
 For example, you rent a warehouse for your manufacturing business.
 The owner requires you to sign a lease that allows you to use the space.

-You don’t own the building, but you make monthly payments to the owner for use of the building.
+You don’t own the building, but you make monthly payments to the owner using his banks swift code for use of the building.
 Equipment leasing works in the same way.

 The lessor owns a piece of equipment.
 You, as the lessee, sign a lease allowing you to use the equipment.
 What happens at the end of the lease depends on the terms of your lease agreement.